tzeikob/stack/README.md

 > Note that you must disable the *secure boot* option in your BIOS otherwise the installation wont boot.

+In high-dpi screens you can increase the font size by running `setfont ter-132n`.

 ### Connect to the internet

 If your system is using an ethernet cable to connect to the internet then you probably are ready to skip this step.